omaralhamza/handover_hard_part_detection_mas500/README.md

 > **Note:** Running the full MAS500 project with a different Interbotix robot requires updating **all** references to `vx300` in launch files and scripts.

 ### 2 Run the Full Project via Python API
+Go the root folder where you have main_or_1.py
 ```bash
 python3 main_or_1.py
 ```